Copy Bookmarked Text In Word Document

 Bookmark srcBookmark = srcDoc.Range.Bookmarks["MyBookmark1"];

-Step 3: Creating the destination document
+Step 3: Create the Destination Document

 Document dstDoc = new Document();